 The riveting story of forty Irish Americans who set off to fight for Irish independence, only to be arrested by Queen Victoria’s authorities and accused of treason: a tale of idealism and justice with profound implications for future conceptions of citizenship and immigration.

-In 1867 forty Irish-American freedom fighters, outfitted with guns and ammunition, sailed to Ireland to join the effort to end British rule.
+In 1867 forty Irish American freedom fighters, outfitted with guns and ammunition, sailed to Ireland to join the effort to end British rule.
 Yet they never got a chance to fight.
 British authorities arrested them for treason as soon as they landed, sparking an international conflict that dragged the United States and Britain to the brink of war.
 Under the Starry Flag recounts this gripping legal saga, a prelude to today’s immigration battles.

-The Fenians, as the freedom fighters were known, claimed American citizenship.
+The Fenians, as the freedom fighters were called, claimed American citizenship.
 British authorities disagreed, insisting that naturalized Irish Americans remained British subjects.
 Following in the wake of the Civil War, the Fenian crisis dramatized anew the idea of citizenship as an inalienable right, as natural as freedom of speech and religion.
 The captivating trial of these men illustrated the stakes of extending those rights to arrivals from far-flung lands.
 The case of the Fenians, Lucy E. Salyer shows, led to landmark treaties and laws acknowledging the right of exit.
-The U.S. Congress passed the Expatriation Act of 1868, which guaranteed the right to renounce one’s citizenship, in the same month it granted citizenship to former American slaves.
+The U.S. Congress passed the Expatriation Act of 1868, which guarantees the right to renounce one’s citizenship, in the same month it granted citizenship to former American slaves.